dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/primary.md

 # Primary Icons

-The Primary Icons are included in the [UI Library](/uilib) and also shipped bundled as an [UMD Package](https://unpkg.com/dnb-ui-lib@latest/umd/dnb-ui-lib-icons.min.js).
+The Primary Icons used inside of Eufemia [components](/uilib/components) and also bundled as an [UMD Package](https://unpkg.com/dnb-ui-lib@latest/umd/dnb-ui-lib-icons.min.js).

-Primary Icons can easily be included, for instance, in [Buttons](/uilib/components/button).
+Primary Icons can easily be defined/included in components, for instance, in [Buttons](/uilib/components/button).
 They are integrated by using the `<IconPrimary />` [Icon Component](/uilib/components/icon-primary).

 ## React example usage